How to import product data from a CSV file

 You can unmatch these columns by clicking the "Unmatch" button on the top right.

-⚠️ Unmatched columns will not be imported
+⚠️ Unmatched columns will not be imported.

-At the top left-most section, you will find the header from your spreadsheet.
+In the top left-most section, you will find the header from your spreadsheet.

 Next to that will be the matched attribute or relationship.